jorgeilosona/DebDroid-1/README.md

 Installation is quite easy. follow the steps shown below:

 **Requirements:**
-* Android Version 7 (Android 5-6 is still Experimental)
+* Android Version 7 and above (Android 5-6 is still Experimental)
 * 1.5gb of free space
 * Stable Internet Connection (The installation is sensitive to network failures)
 * Termux (Latest Version is recommended)